scp-079/screen/README.md

 The theme is based on [darcli](https://github.com/gildasio/darcli).

-All the sound effects files in `static/audio/` are under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), and come from
+All the sound effects in `static/audio/` are under
+[CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/),
+and come from
 [SCP - Containment Breach](http://www.scpcbgame.com/)